Body jewelry materials: Gold

-Piercing jewelry is often made of a gold alloy, the most common being 18k, with 24k being entirely pure and much softer.
-18k gold usually contains 75% gold and the remaining 25% copper, silver and traces of other metals.
-In lower quality gold, zinc, nickel and other irritants can also be found.
+Gold (Au) is also a noble metal with a long tradition of use in jewelry.
+Its purity is measured in karats (k), with 24 karat gold being entirely pure gold and much softer than gold alloys.
+Piercing jewelry is often made of a gold alloy with the most common being 18k gold, which usually contains 75% gold with the remaining 25% made up of copper, silver, and traces of other metals.
+In lower quality gold, zinc, nickel, and other irritants can also be found.